Joint Service Small Arms Program: First tests - USAF Eglin AFB Florida

+The existing standard M1911A1 and the Smith & Wesson M15 .38 Special handguns were also tested to compare to those which were submitted for comparison.

-Results of the First Tests from 1977
+Results of the first tests

+Six of the submitted firearms passed the test.
+The Beretta 92S-1 performed the best overall and was announced as the clear winner, having exceeded the stated goals in several cases.

 P9S easily won the accuracy phase of testing but fell into disfavor when its operating controls failed to adapt themselves to left-handed use.
 The magazine capacity (nine rounds) was one short of the desired (later required) capacity.

 The Heckler & Koch VP70, with its then unusual trigger mechanism (a three round burst selection was available when the supplied stock was attached), allowed only double action firing and failed the hand-held accuracy portion of the tests.
 As for the endurance tests, the four P9S specimens fired a total of 18,697 rounds with 360 stoppages, producing an MRBS number of 52 (18,697/360).

 The VP70 performed far worse, firing a mere 771 rounds with 137 stoppages for an MRBS of only 5.
 In fairness to the VP70, the ammunition used for these tests was extremely suspect.
 None of it approached the "hot" power ratings of the European 9mm ammunition for which Heckler & Koch—and indeed all European manufacturers—had designed their guns.

 Star's Model 28, ordinarily a strong, reliable handgun with an excellent service record, also stumbled over the low-powered cartridges, recording the same dismal MRBS number as the VP70.